-STUDENT ENROLLMENT
+CANDIDATE ENROLLMENT

-All degree-seeking and provisional degree-seeking students are considered full-time students when they register for two or more courses per semester.
-This requirement is independent of the number of transfer credits the student may receive.
-During the final internship year, students are considered full-time when enrolled in the internship seminar course and completing an approved full-time internship.
+All candidates are considered full-time students when they register for two or more courses per semester.
+During the final internship year, candidates are considered full-time when enrolled in the internship seminar course and completing an approved full-time internship.

-In order to maintain active student status, all students are to be in continuous registration until they receive their degree unless prior approval is received from the Program Office.
-Failure to remain in continuous registration will be considered formal withdrawal from the program.
-Students who do not complete courses for two consecutive semesters will be considered not in continuous enrollment and will be reviewed by the program office.
+In order to maintain active student status, all candidates are to be in continuous registration until they receive their degree unless prior approval is received from the Program Office.
+Continuous registration for a minimum of 1 credit hour must be maintained until the degree is awarded.
+If only the capstone research project remains to be completed, the candidate must enroll for 1 credit hour of continuing advisement.